Installing Intermapper on Debian and Ubuntu Linux Systems

 If the Intermapper Debian Repository Release Signing Key is no longer used or expired, Fortra recommends stop using the old key and remove it from the apt keyring.

-To do so, find the fingerprint for the key you wish to delete by listing all keys in the apt keyring using the following command:
+To do so, remove the GPG key you previously downloaded using the following command:

 Upgrading Intermapper